49pctber/25letters/README.md

 ## Performance

-I was able to find all 831 solutions in about 60 seconds on my laptop using this technique.
+I was able to find all 831 solutions with the Python version in about 60 seconds on my laptop using this technique.
+(I have not benchmarked my Go version...I don't have access to the same wordlist I originally used two years ago.)

 One neat feature of solving the problem this way is you can find *most* of the solutions almost immediately.
 I was able to find 725 of the 831 solutions in 10 seconds.

 I have not profiled my code, so you might be able to shave a significant percentage off of the runtime simply by optimizing one or two lines somewhere.
-Submit a pull request if you have any good insights :)
+Submit a pull request if you have any good insights.

 ### Follow Up Video

-After I posted this repository, Stand-up Maths posted a [follow up video](https://www.youtube.com/watch?v=c33AZBnRHks) which showcased some insanely efficient algorithms that are order of magnitudes better than mine.
+After I posted this repository, Stand-up Maths posted a [follow up video](https://www.youtube.com/watch?v=c33AZBnRHks) which showcased some insanely efficient algorithms that are order of magnitudes better than my Python version.
 I think the value of mine is the simplicity in which one can reason about the backtracking algorithm in Python.
 If you want more speed, you probably shouldn't be using Python's dictionaries logging text the way that I am, or Python in general.
 You can also reduce the wordlist to only include valid Wordle guesses (I ran my tests with a dictionary of English words, not necessarily 5 characters long, so I'm sure that slowed me down a bit).